ocdtrekkie/gh4a/README.md

 This is a fork of [OctoDroid](https://github.com/slapperwan/gh4a) which retains it's quality Holo-style interface, with some backported API fixes.
 Debranding is for personal choice.

-The license status of this fork is indeterminate, I have filed a request for clarified licensing here: https://github.com/slapperwan/gh4a/issues/242
+The license status of this fork is indeterminate, I have filed a request for clarified licensing [here](https://github.com/slapperwan/gh4a/issues/242), though it appears to be Apache 2 licensed based on the comments on the top of most of the code files.

 Main features